Fr33maan/armourer/README.md

 * * *
 ## Resources

-You are pleased to try to hack this set up and share your results so i can update the configuration.
+You are pleased to try to hack this set up and share your results so I can update the configuration.
-I am not an expert in security, i have just compiled what i have found on tutorials and scripts from other people.
+I am not an expert in security, I have just compiled what I have found on tutorials and scripts from other people.

 ##### Script
 - https://github.com/crylium/clamav-daily -> I used this script and modified it a little bit to perform a full scan every day